djm4686/ismokey/README.md

     phone_email = "your_number@your_providers_domain.com"

-    app_email = the amil address you create to send these alerts
+    app_email = the email address you create to send these alerts

     password = ...